rdpopov/nvim/README.md

 ## Initial setup
 - [Neovim]
-- or with a bootstap_env.sh (NYI but will do...at some point, maybe with compiling neovim-nightly)
+- or with a setup.sh (NYI but will do...at some point, maybe with compiling neovim-nightly)
 - might add a version of this as a debian docker container, already configured and ready to go

 ### Needed external programs